 So you’ve lost your phone.
 We’ve all been there.
 It was just in your pocket a minute ago — and now it’s gone, lost to the phone fairies, forgotten between the seats of your couch, or misplaced somewhere during your busy day.
 Maybe it’s just in your other coat, or maybe it’s already in the hands of someone who found it on the sidewalk.
 Either way, all you want to do is get it back.

 Thankfully, there are plenty of ways to get a hold of your missing phone.
 If it’s a smartphone (or even a tablet) running iOS or Android, chances are good it already has the software needed to hunt it down — or there’s an app you can install to track your phone.
 Here’s our guide on how to find a lost phone or a similar device.

 Have you ever wondered what happens to a smartphone after it’s stolen?
 Read how this filmmaker spied on a thief to find out.

 If your lost phone happens to be a smartphone, the major smartphone platform providers (Apple and Google) include phone retrieval technology in their smartphones.
-Usually, the way these apps work is through the account associated with your device.
+These apps work through the account associated with your device.
 For Android devices this is your Google account, and for iPhones, this is your iCloud account.
 Both allow you to remotely lock and wipe your phone, make it ring, and set up special messages to alert whoever finds it.

 Of course, these features are only as good as your phone’s battery.
 If your smartphone dies, it’s about as easy to find as your wallet or anything else you might misplace.